bazelbuild/rules_python/docs/getting-started.md

 # Getting started

-This doc is a simplified guide to help get started started quickly.
+This doc is a simplified guide to help get started quickly.
 It provides a simplified introduction to having a working Python program for both `bzlmod` and the older way of using `WORKSPACE`.